-Applicants are automatically considered for merit-based scholarships by the Admissions Office.
+Applicants are automatically considered for merit-based scholarships by the Admissions Office during the admissions process.
 Scholarship awards range from partial tuition to full tuition.
 Full-tuition scholarships include mandatory fees and a stipend for books.
 Applicants interested in scholarships should submit their admissions application as early as possible -- preferably before January 1st.
-No additional documentation is required.
 Students who have been selected for a scholarship will be notified by the Admissions Office.

 The scholarships below are Loyola-specific programs.
 Other programs exist, however, and all applicants are encouraged to conduct their own search for scholarships.
-Some of the most reputable free scholarship search engines are Fastweb and Scholarships.
-Another resource, Admissions Dean, provides a database specifically for law school scholarships.
+Please visit the External Scholarship Opportunities page for more information.

 Fritz.
 B. Burns Scholarships

 Generously funded by the Fritz B. Burns Foundation in order to attract students of high achievement and great potential for outstanding leadership positions in the legal community.
 Scholarships are awarded to the most outstanding entering students for both the Day and Evening Division.
 Tuition, all fees, and a stipend for books are included.
 This scholarship can be renewed.

 The Public Interest Scholars Program (PISP)

 Designed for law students who are committed to practicing in the field of public interest law, the PISP includes specialized externships and paid summer jobs in public interest law.
 The scholarship amount varies and are renewable annually.
 To be considered for this award, applicants must submit an additional one-page addendum with their application materials.
 Click here for more information.

 Awarded to several outstanding students upon entrance, the Deans scholarship includes tuition, mandatory fees, and a stipend.
 This scholarship can be renewed.